Dannyang27/Kalculator/README.md

 # Kalculator The App
-Simple and Intuitive Calculator for Android.
+Simple and Intuitive calculator for Android.

 Here is a slight demonstration of the app itself.